How to Bleed Your Shimano Brakes for Optimal Stopping Power

 Brakes are designed to stop your bike from moving forward, but they don't always work perfectly.
 Breathing your brakes is necessary if you notice them not working properly, or if they start to wear out.

 Bleeding brakes is a simple procedure that involves pumping brake fluid into the reservoir at the back of the caliper.
-This helps clear air bubbles and other contaminants from inside the system.
+This helps clear air bubbles and other contaminants from inside the system."Bleeding" refers to removing air bubbles and moisture from the brake system.
+When air bubbles get trapped inside the brake pad, they cause friction between the pad and rotor, and this causes heat buildup and premature wear of the brake pads.

 Shimano brake pads are designed to last longer than other brake pads and provide better stopping power.
-Bleeding your brakes regularly will extend their lifespan, and this video will show you how to bleed Shimano brakes.
+Bleeding your brakes regularly will extend their lifespan, and this article will show you how to bleed Shimano brakes.

 What happens if your brakes won’t bleed?